OpenCraft/OCHuds/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+It requires Xcode 8.0+ and Swift 3.0.

+Your project deployment target must be `iOS 8.0+`

 ## Installation